fgonzalezurriola/fgonzalezurriola/README.md

 ![Banner de Francisco González](github-header-image1.png)

-- 📚 Studying Computer Science Engineering at University of Chile
+- 📚 Studying Computer Science Engineering at University of Chile.
 - 🔭 Experimenting with Python and React
 - 🌱 Learning the Rust Programming Language
 - 🔨 Currently working with Django, React and Docker!